JohnAlbin/support-for/README.md

 @import "normalize";
 ```

-3. The Sass developer is working for a government client and every browser version has a specific version specified in the contract.
+3. The Sass author is working for a government client and every browser version has a specific version specified in the contract.

 ```scss
 $support-for: (